shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/check-revenue-against-goal.md

 ---
-Title: Check Revenue Against Goal
+title: Check Revenue Against Goal
-Description: Use the Revenue Against Goal widget to provide a snapshot of the order ms.date: 10/28/2023 ms.custom: yield-analytics-ui
+description: Use the Revenue Against Goal widget to provide a snapshot of the order ms.date: 10/28/2023 ms.custom: yield-analytics-ui
 ---
 # Check revenue against goal

 Use the Revenue Against Goal widget to provide a snapshot of the order lines that are most at risk for underdelivery, organized by order, order line, or advertiser.
 You can then click on a specific line item to open a detailed view of its performance, as well as its consumption and competition.

 1. On the Orders Dashboard page, in the Revenue Against Goal widget, click the drop-down arrow to specify whether you want to view impressions at risk **By Order**, **By Advertiser**, or **By Order Line**.
 1. (Optional) Adjust the date range by clicking the Next x Day(s) filter, specifying a new standard or custom date range, and clicking **Update**.